 In the analyses, I thus include different law firm attributes that may control for the above economic logic and other alternative explanations for the firm's opening a foreign branch office.
 First, I control for firm size because the size of the law firm is a strong signal of its scale-based capability that may be associated with the firm's tendency to go global.
 The size of the law firm is defined as the total number of attorneys across its offices located in both the U.S. and the non-U.S. region.
-The size of the law firm is defined as the total number of attorneys across its offices located in both the U.S. and the non-U.S. region.
+The size of the law firm is defined as the total number of attorneys across its offices at the total number of attorneys across its offices located in both the U.S. and the non-U.S. region.